man and sad woman on date

 • Sabotaging promising connections before they can grow by behaving irrationally

-• Leapfrogging from person-to-person, making shallow connections the norm
+• Leapfrogging from person to person, making shallow connections the norm

 • Becoming needy and requiring constant reassurance from your partner